 Initiating a Complaint

 An Initiating Party may file a formal complaint alleging a violation of the Policy.
 A complaint of sexual or gender-based harassment against a staff member should be filed directly with the Grievance Committee.
-The Grievance Committee will inform the Deputy Director of Student Success and Distance Learning(s) for the Complainant and the Respondent that a complaint has been received, and, if indicated, Deputy Director of Student Success and Distance Learning will put in place any appropriate interim measures.
+The Grievance Committee will inform the Director of Student Success and Distance Learning(s) for the Complainant and the Respondent that a complaint has been received, and, if indicated, Director of Student Success and Distance Learning will put in place any appropriate interim measures.

 A formal complaint must be in writing and signed and dated by a Complainant or a third party filing on behalf of a potential Complainant (Reporter).
 It should state the name of the alleged harasser (if known) and describe with reasonable specificity the incident(s) of alleged harassment, including the date and place of such incident(s).
 The complaint must be in the Complainant or Reporter’s own words, and may not be authored by others, including family members, advisors, or attorneys.
 Attached to the complaint should be a list of any sources of information (for example, witnesses, correspondence, records, and the like) that the Complainant or Reporter believes may be relevant to the investigation.
 However, a complaint should not be delayed if such sources of information are unknown or unavailable.

-The Grievance Committee will not investigate a new complaint if it has already adjudicated a formal complaint based on the same circumstances or if the parties and the School or Deputy Director of Student Success and Distance Learning already have agreed to an informal resolution based on the same circumstances.
-Whether or not a complaint is filed with the Grivance Committee, any person may file a complaint of discrimination with California Commission Against Discrimination, the U.S. Equal Employment Opportunity Commission, the U.S. Department of Education Office of Civil Rights, or any other state or federal agency having jurisdiction.
+The Grievance Committee will not investigate a new complaint if it has already adjudicated a formal complaint based on the same circumstances or if the parties and the School or Director of Student Success and Distance Learning already have agreed to an informal resolution based on the same circumstances.
+Whether or not a complaint is filed with the Grievance Committee, any person may file a complaint of discrimination with California Commission Against Discrimination, the U.S. Equal Employment Opportunity Commission, the U.S. Department of Education Office of Civil Rights, or any other state or federal agency having jurisdiction.